 Brasília, World Heritage City (Brazil) The Editor Thu, 11/01/2018 - 20:30

 Brasília is the Federal Capital of Brazil and the seat of government of the Federal District.
 Laid out along an east-west axis crossed by a north-south axis, curved to follow the topography as a transportation thoroughfare, Brasília is a definitive example of 20th-century modernist urbanism.

 The Camino Real de Tierra Adentro, or the Silver Route, was a historic road that connected Mexico City to mining regions for over three centuries.
 This royal inland road, recognized by UNESCO, facilitated cultural, religious, and social exchanges between Spanish colonists and Amerindian communities.

 Located on the western shores of the Yucatán Peninsula in Mexico, the city of Campeche is known for its rich history that dates back several centuries.
 The city combines colonial grandeur, vibrant culture, and natural beauty, making it a fascinating place to visit.
 The fortified historic center of Campeche is especially unique and offers visitors a one-of-a-kind experience.

 The Chicamocha Canyon, located within the Colombian Andes, is among the largest in the world.
 Chicamocha National Park, also known as Panachi, is a major tourist attraction due to is spectacular landscape and the variety of outdoor activities that it offers.

 The Churches of Chiloé are found in the Chiloé Archipelago, off the coast of Chile's Los Lagos Region.
-Here are about 70 churches built within the framework of a "Circular Mission" introduced by the Jesuits in the 17th century and continued by the Franciscans in the 18th and 19th centuries.
+This unique ensemble of about 70 churches was built within a "Circular Mission" framework introduced by the Jesuits in the 17th century and continued by the Franciscans in the 18th and 19th centuries.